dileepguntamadugu/appreviews/README.md

-# purpose
+# Purpose
 Purpose of this project is to do sentiment analysis of app based on app reviews and generate a wordloud showing positive, negative and overall sentiments.
-Project is already soing sentiment analysis for BWS app.
+Project is already doing sentiment analysis for BWS app.
 To do sentiment analysis on your own project, follow instructions in README.

 # appreviews
 Install Python and python package installer PIP module in your machine